 No matter how powerful your Brand Portal is, if it’s clunky and unintuitive, adoption will be slow.
 The key is to design an experience that feels familiar and easy to navigate.

-For PMI, we took inspiration from e-commerce platforms like H&M and ASOS, creating a browsing experience rather than just a search tool:
+For this global FMCG business, we took inspiration from e-commerce platforms like H&M and ASOS, creating a browsing experience rather than just a search tool:

 By making the UI intuitive and engaging, we ensured a smooth onboarding experience for users across internal teams and markets.
 We also involved those that worked within their current process to give us valuable feedback, ensuring that our new experience would align with their needs.